Colombia magia salvaje: Production

 The inspiration for the film was given thanks to the 2009 documentary film Home, which portrays the natural resources of 54 countries, but in which Colombia does not appear despite being the 2nd most biodiverse in the world, after neighbouring Brazil.
-At the time of its launch, Francisco Forero Bonell, a photographer who discovered some unknown petroglyphs in the Sierra del Chiribiquete, worked as a Google sales manager and had contact with the film thanks to its distribution deployment on YouTube, where it was published to be free in its entirety.
-He learned firsthand the work of cinematographer Yann Arthus-Bertrand, specializing in animal images and aerial photography.

 This inspiration led to the conception of a cinematographic project, unprecedented in Colombia especially for the technology involved in its production and the logistics to carry it out.
-The alliance for production was made between the Ecoplanet Foundation and Éxito Group through its Vice President of Marketing, Martín Nova, together with the producer Off The Fence, headed by executive producer Ellen Windemuth, who was in charge of filming.
-“It is also the first time in history that a Latin American brand, Éxito Group, finances a film about the country's need to support conservation and unification.
-And the first time in the history of the world that a single brand has made this effort” said Ellen Windemuth of Off The Fence.
+The alliance for production was made between the Ecoplanet Foundation and Éxito Group.

-Filming began in 2014 when underwater cameraman Bob Cranston (responsible for the Life documentary series) spent a week immersed in Malpelo Island and captured more than 150 minutes of hammerhead sharks in their natural habitat and continued with 9 weeks of shooting in the Amazon jungle with the work of Richard Kirby.
+Filming began in 2014 when an underwater camera operator spent a week in Malpelo Island and captured more than 150 minutes of hammerhead sharks in their natural habitat and continued with 9 weeks of shooting in the Amazon jungle.
 The footage presented in the film are portraits of the most hidden habitats in an immersion experience for the spectators.
 In total there were 38 species and 20 ecosystems portrayed in the film.

 The team included 30 professionals from Off the Fence and 57 Colombians, who for 4 years toured Colombia under the direction of Mike Slee.
 In total the film cost 3.5 million dollars and by September 30, 2015 had raised 2.5 million dollars.